keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 Applicative specialization arises in the type of `A` contained within functor `F[_]`.
 If `A` is merely an opaque type, then `F[A]` is a functor and no more.
 But if however `A` is specifically known to have some type `A => B`, that is to say _`A` is a function_, then `F[A => B]` is an _applicative_ functor.

-Applicatives define two operations from which many more are derived, including `map2()`:
+Applicatives define two functions from which many more are derived, including `map2()`:

 :::{.numberLines}
 ```scala